CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

   - The return statement: ```(nstart-needle)``` gives the length of the word in needle.
 Haystack is at the end of the needle word in the haystack array so, ```(haystack - (nstart-needle))``` is the start of where needle is in the ```haystack```.

-### Continuation of Keyword Counting from last class
+### KEYWORD-COUNTING PROGRAM: Review

+We discussed the following program last class.

 ```c
 #include <stdio.h>